gradle/gradle/design-docs/conflict-resolution-spec.md

 ### Test coverage:

 - A replaced by A-api, A-impl
+    - When dependencies on A and A-api:1.2 are present in the graph, the result should contain A-api:1.2 and A-impl:1.2
+    - When dependencies on A and A-api:1.2 and A-impl:1.3 are present in the graph, the result should contain A-api:1.3 and A-impl:1.3
 - B-api, B-impl replaced by B
 - A replaced by A-api, A-impl starting from version 2.0
 - A replaced by B (rule1) and C (rule2).
 A,B,C in graph

 # Open issues

+- need to use the same version of A-api and A-impl regardless of whether A is in the graph or not.
+The DSL above doesn't capture this
 - what do we do if 2 replacement rules match given component?
 Which rule should be chosen?